mosip/documentation/docs/Github-Workflow.md

 ### Setup
-1. Fork MOSIP repository of interenst from https://github.com/mosip/
+1. Fork MOSIP repository of interest from https://github.com/mosip/

 1. Clone the fork to your local machine.
 Example: